Mantaro/mantaro-wiki/znai/commands/action-commands.md

 {
 "name": "user",
 "required": true,
-"description": "The user on which you want to slab.", },
+"description": "The user on which you want to slap.", },
 {
 "name": "extra",
 "required": false,
-"description": "Extra users to which you want to slab.", "include": "assets/md/commands/action-commands-option-extra-note.md" }
+"description": "Extra users to which you want to slap.", "include": "assets/md/commands/action-commands-option-extra-note.md" }
 ]